giscus/giscus/SELF-HOSTING.md

     with [`yarn next export`][next-export].
   - Serve the `out` directory, which contains the static website.

-## use the deployed self-hosted giscus
+## Use the deployed self-hosted giscus

 - You can use the main page of the website to generate the client script configurations (e.g. `data-repo-id`, `data-category-id`) just like on